What is Vitamin K, and why is it needed?

 Vitamin K deficiency can also lead to osteoporosis, a condition in which bones become weak and brittle.
 This is because vitamin K is required for the synthesis of osteocalcin, a protein that is important for bone formation and mineralization.
 Without adequate vitamin K, the body is unable to produce enough osteocalcin, which can result in decreased bone density and an increased risk of fractures.

 In addition to its role in blood clotting and bone metabolism, vitamin K has also been shown to play a role in preventing cardiovascular disease.
-Studies have suggested that vitamin K may help to prevent the calcification of arteries, which can lead to heart disease and stroke.
+Studies have suggested that vitamin K may help prevent the calcification of arteries, which can lead to heart disease and stroke.

-Finally, some research has suggested that vitamin K may have anti-inflammatory properties, and may help to prevent or alleviate certain conditions that are associated with chronic inflammation, such as rheumatoid arthritis.
+Finally, some research has suggested that vitamin K may have anti-inflammatory properties and may help to prevent or alleviate certain conditions that are associated with chronic inflammation, such as rheumatoid arthritis.

 Diagnosis of Vitamin K Deficiency